UBCAgroBot/jetson-ros-workspace/README.md

 ```
 cd ~/<path_to_folder_workspace_is_in>/jetson_ros_workspace/src/<your_package>/src/scripts
 ```
 * Create the script with `touch`.
-Be sure the script name is unique and tells what the script does.
+Be sure the script name is unique in the package and tells what the script does.
 ```
 touch <script_name>.py
 ```